How to comply with the Caltech OA policy

 - Journal you expect to publish in

-AAAS, Nature Publishing Group, and PNAS routinely require waivers from university Open Access policies.
+AAAS, Nature Publishing Group, Institute of Physics (IoP) Publishing, and PNAS routinely require waivers from university Open Access policies.

 Caltech will continue to operate its open-access repository, CaltechAUTHORS, to make available the scholarly articles provided under the policy.
 This repository has Caltech's institutional commitment to ensure its availability, longevity, and functionality, to the extent technologically feasible.
 The repository is backed up, mirrored, and made open to harvesting by search services such as OAIster and Google Scholar.